-Interest expense, net increased to \$25.6 million for the three months ended December 31, 2022, primarily due to the higher interest rates on our variable rate debt that was issued on March 31, 2022.
+Interest expense, net increased to \$26.8 million and \$52.4 million for the three and six months ended March 31, 2023, primarily as a result of debt outstanding for a longer period of time for fiscal year 2023 as compared to fiscal year 2022 and higher interest rates on our variable rate debt that was issued on March 31, 2022.

 If the United States Federal Reserve continues to raise the benchmark interest rate, then we would expect the interest expense on our variable rate debt to increase during the remainder of fiscal 2023.
-See "Liquidity and Capital Resources" below and Note 10 to the Condensed Consolidated Financial Statements included elsewhere in this report for a further description of our long-term debt.
+See "Liquidity and Capital Resources" below and Note 11 to the Condensed Consolidated Financial Statements included elsewhere in this report for a further description of our long-term debt.